G4Q95/AutoShortsWebApp/web/frontend/tests/e2e/playwright-status.md

 ## Next Steps

-1. **Complete Test Migration (25% remaining)**
+1. **Complete Data-testid Implementation (10% remaining)**
-   - Finish moving tests from core-functionality.spec.ts to domain-specific files
+   - Finish adding data-testid attributes to all components
-   - Update imports to use the domain-specific helpers
+   - Update selectors to use data-testid consistently
-   - Ensure all tests maintain existing coverage
+   - Document all supported data-testid values

 2. **Enhance Test Documentation**
    - Add JSDoc comments to all helper functions